 If you want to create newsletters that people read, be deliberate.
 Don’t just open your email marketing tool and drop in some content.
 You should have a basic strategy for your newsletter.

 Think carefully about the email newsletters you open and read.
-You do so because the newsletters provide you with value, whether they provide discounts, help you plan a new project or provide information that could help you do your job better.
+You do so because the newsletters provide you with value, whether they provide discounts, help you plan a new project, or provide information that could help you do your job better.
 No email newsletter is complete without value.
 Seventy percent of email readers open emails from a brand or company in search of a deal, discount, or coupon.

 When your subscribers sign up to receive your newsletter, do they know what to expect?
 If you promise that your newsletters are going to be packed with insights or deals, but those never come, your subscribers won’t be happy.
-Make sure that you are very clear about what subscribers are going to get, then deliver.
+Make sure that you’re very clear about what subscribers are going to get, then deliver.

 If you have a wide array of subscribers across multiple verticals, don’t send the same newsletter to all of them.
-For example, if you sell outdoor gear, consider segmenting newsletters by sport, or by gender.
+For example, if you sell outdoor gear, consider segmenting newsletters by sport or by gender.
 Go a step further and ask subscribers to sign up for the newsletter that best coincides with their interests.
-There’s real ROI in segmented emails — according to a report by DMA, a 760% increase in email revenue came from segmented emails in 2013, up from 55% in 2012.
+There’s real ROI in segmented emails.
+According to a report by DMA, a 760% increase in email revenue came from segmented emails in 2013, up from 55% in 2012.

-Limit the content
+Limit the content.

 It’s not that you need your newsletters to be super short, but you should limit the content to what’s really important.
 People want to be able to skim their newsletters and digest them quickly.
 If you provide a small amount of content with a clear call to action, your newsletter is more likely to drive people to your website or blog to read more.

-Provide clear calls to action
+Provide clear calls to action.

 The most successful marketing emails have clear calls to action that make it clear what a subscriber should do.
 If a subscriber is confused about where they should click, they’re unlikely to make it to your website.
-In our Campaign Monitor newsletter, we give our top and bottom content sections call to action buttons, but keep the blog post section more streamlined with text call to actions.
+In our Campaign Monitor newsletter, we give our top and bottom content sections call to action buttons, but keep the blog post section more streamlined with text calls to action.